margaretfoster/PRISM-framework/Estimation/overview.md

 In these contexts, the PRISM Framework draws on strategies from mixed-methods research and proposes indirect inference through structured triangulation across multiple, ideally independent and multimodal, sources of evidence.

-The central claim is that separating estimation from inference allows researchers to draw defensible inferential conclusions by interpreting ensembles of estimates.
+The central claim is that separating estimation from inference allows researchers to draw defensible inferential conclusions in contexts where no single ideal design exists.
+Drawing on machine learning, PRISM proposes inference via an ensemble of estimates that together permit a joint assessment of the desired mechanism.

 ---